FREQUENTLY ASKED QUESTIONS

-Membership costs $35 annually per person; $25 supplemental fee for a second person.
+OLLI membership costs $35 annually per person.

 Membership includes the OLLI discount on all classes offered plus many other benefits.

-OLLI classes start just after the HSU semester begins for fall and spring.
+OLLI courses start just after the HSU semester begins for fall and spring.
 Keep an eye on this website to see what's happening during the summer.
 You can also ask to be on the mailing list to receive the OLLI at HSU newsletter.
 OLLI at HSU also announces news on its Facebook page.